zzyzxlab/tao.js/packages/docs/src/content/basics/handlers.md

 ## Arrow Functions vs Other Functions

 To the TAO, the handler is a `Function` and it doesn't care what form that function came to it as.
-We used an arrow function above to illustrate the most common case, but the following are all equivalent and will achieve the same result when it comes to handling AppCons.
+We used an arrow function above to illustrate a common case, but the following are all equivalent and will achieve the same result when it comes to handling AppCons.

 If this is obvious to you and you needn't bother then skip ahead to [Async Function Handlers](#async-function-handlers) below.